Mcmicc3/linked-blog-starter-md/CSUSB/Graduate/Fall 2026/IST 6730 - Appl Cyber-sec/Speech 1.md

+*Students will present a current event related to a policy topic.
+The write-up will be 1-2 pages in length.
+The student will find two additional references on the topic.
+The student will summarize the article for the first half of the evaluation and then evaluate of why the topic matters to an IT professional.
+The student will present the article to the class.
+No PowerPoint will be needed for the presentation – The presentation will be during the first five weeks*

 ## Speech

 1. ***(Update from CISA)*** Important news related to the Cybersecurity and Infrastructure Security Agency (CISA).
 Starting September 28, 2026, CISA is discontinuing its weekly Vulnerability Bulletin.